kubo-azu/Click-Prep/README.md

 Your input data, analytical conditions, and formatting results remain strictly confidential.
 No data is collected, logged, or shared with any third parties.

-## 🔧 Licence
+## 🔧 License
-This tool is under MIT licence.
+This tool is under MIT license.

 ## ✉️ Contact